Twix Gives Its 'Two Is More Than One' Platform a Ventriloquist Act

 The 90-second film rolls out first on connected TV, online, and social platforms in the US starting in July, with the UK and wider EU following.

-Alongside the full version, Twix built out a set of 20-, 15-, and six-second cutdowns pulled from different moments in the puppet performance, sized for broadcast, online, and social placements.
+Twix also built out a set of 20-, 15-, and six-second cutdowns for broadcast, online, and social placements.

-Twix is lining up social media and content creator tie-ins built around TikTok, encouraging users to pair up and create their own "double acts" using new platform tools.
+Twix is lining up social media and content creator tie-ins on TikTok, encouraging users to pair up and create their own "double acts" using new platform tools.

 Everything about the film's construction, from the puppetry to the single continuous take, is made to reward a rewatch.

-This lets the cutdowns and creator content be something to point back to once the full film has run its course.
+This lets the cutdowns and creator content become something to point back to once the full film has run its course.

 The Duet Advantage